hvdbm/Oak/README.md

   --output_filename OUTPUT_FILENAME, -fi OUTPUT_FILENAME
                         Name of the file.
 Default to 'suburst'.
   --output_format OUTPUT_FORMAT, -fo OUTPUT_FORMAT
                         Extension of the output file.
 Accepted format : 'png', 'jpg', 'jpeg', 'webp', 'svg', 'pdf', 'html'.
-Default to 'png'.
+Default to 'html'.
   --max_depth MAX_DEPTH, -d MAX_DEPTH
                         Maximum number of layer to renderer.
 Default to -1 to show the complete hiearchy.
+  --no_interactive, -ni
-  --no_interactive      Don't show the interactive sunburst window with Plotly.
+                        Don't show the interactive sunburst window with Plotly.
-  --weighted            Use the real number of ancestors as width for each sector
+  --equally_weighted, -ew
+                        Weight all sectors at the same depth equally.
+  --type {ancestors,descendants}, -t {ancestors,descendants}
 ```

 You may have to install additionnal packages to save the sunburst as an image.